 Cristina Faiver-Serna

-I am a Chicana ethnic studies scholar and feminist geographer.
-My areas of expertise include Chicanx and Latinx studies, women of color feminisms, environmental justice studies, and public health.
-I am currently researching and writing on environmental racism in the Los Angeles Harbor region of Southern California.
-My work examines the spatial and scalar relationships and disjunctures between air pollution regulation, the U.S. health care safety-net, the mother-work of promotoras de salud, and the (im)possibilities for environmental justice in a racial capitalist landscape designed for the never-ending expansion of global trade.
-As both a researcher and teacher, I am invested in collaborative intellectual projects that disrupt hegemonic knowledge formations in the academy and beyond it.
+I am a first-generation Chicana feminist geographer.
+My areas of expertise include critical human geography, Chicanx and Latinx studies, women of color feminisms, environmental justice, and public health.
+My current research and writing projects examine the environmental racism experienced by Latinx communities in the Los Angeles Harbor region of Southern California.
+I am particularly interested in the community and public health response to air pollution and environmental degradation.
+Both in research and pedagogy I am invested in collaborative intellectual projects that disrupt hegemonic knowledge formations in the academy and beyond it.

 Research Interests